SIRHAMY/CinderBlockHtml/README.md

 # Overview

-CinderBlockHtml is an HTML DSL for building HTML with composable blocks.
+CinderBlockHtml is a C# DSL for building HTML with composable building blocks.

-It is a port of Pim Brouwer's [Falco.Markup](https://github.com/falcoframework/Falco.Markup) to native C#.
+It is a port of Pim Brouwer's F# [Falco.Markup](https://github.com/falcoframework/Falco.Markup) to C#.

 ## Purpose

 Provide C# with a more ergonomic HTML DSL.
-Falco.Markup gets a lot right and is usable in C# projects as F#.

-However many are reluctant to bridge the gap so here porting a C# version that some may find easier to read in native C# projects.

 Goals: